 Many people are spreading more and more positive thoughts yet without radical action the impact of that which is being shared will only be minimal; so let’s start dropping the masks and becoming real about who we are–we don’t have to be perfect, we just have to be ourselves; from there we can start the healing process.

 2.- Thoughts and beliefs: “Change your thoughts, to change your mind”.

 We currently live in a world that is divided, where the false ego matters more than the heart and the building of real and healthy ego; we need an ego to survive, just not a false one.

-The secret lies on thinking less (I am not referring to the acquiring of knowledge; I am talking about “knee jerk thinking reaction” which I talked about in the previous paragraphs) and doing more; radical action.
+The secret lies on thinking less and doing more–I am not referring to the acquiring of knowledge; I am talking about “knee jerk thinking reaction” which I talked about in the previous paragraphs–this is called radical action.

-During our first 7 years we are programmed and whatever we are taught becomes not only the foundation for how we will see the world but also our habits.
+During our first 7 years we are programmed, whatever we are taught becomes not only the foundation for how we will see the world but also our habits.
 Habits become our subconscious behavior; which construct 95% of our actions.
 See the correlation?
 Only 5% of our actions are conscious.

 The most liberating feeling arises when we realize we are not victims of our circumstances but co-creators of our reality.

 Even when bad things happen to us, we are not victims.
 Victims cannot help themselves; if we take that mentality then others will victimize us even more.
 If we look at ourselves as co-creators then we have the power.
 We cannot change what happened but we can change how we react to it and hence be able to change our future.

 Epigenetics (Epi; from the Greek word meaning above) teaches us how our thoughts, environment and perceptions, influences our genes; this means we can choose to be anything we want.
 It leaves no room to carry the mistakes of others in your family tree or your past.
 You can therefore be anything you want to be, it depends on how badly you want it.